 Near to Dawei is Maungmagan beach, with its beautiful setting of hills rising straight up from the shoreline.
 A host of simple restaurants serving great seafood can be found here.
 A half hour walk down the beach will take you to a lovely fishing village with small boats nestled in its harbour, and some picture-perfect beer stations where you can relax and take in the views and sea breeze.
 If you want to explore further south still, the sand becomes a more pristine shade of white, and the beach is cleaner and emptier.

 A tuk tuk to Maungmagan beach will take around 45 minutes from central Dawei and cost K10,000.
-Motorbikes can also be hired in Dawei and at Maungmagan (also around K10,000), allowing you to explore the area – including the peninsula to the south leading to Dawei Point.
+Motorbikes can also be hired in Dawei and at Maungmagan (also around K10,000), allowing you to explore the area – including the peninsula to the south leading to Dawei Point, which has many beautiful, untouched beaches on its western shore.

 There is currently only one hotel for foreigners at Maungmagan beach, the Coconut Guesthouse and Restaurant, located 700 metres behind the beach.
 Dawei has a number of hotel options.